Dr. Jake Clark

 Jake on ABC radio with his dashing supervisor Jonti Horner

 Yeah look, it's a bit weird being on the other end of the mic.
-But I enjoy it nevertheless, as you can see me with USQ's self-proclaimed "Media Tart with a Heart" Prof. Jonti Horner below at the ABC's Southern Queensland studio!
+But I enjoy it nevertheless, as you can see me with UniSQ's self-proclaimed "Media Tart with a Heart" Prof. Jonti Horner below at the ABC's Southern Queensland studio!

 Highlighted Video Media